UW-Hydro/VIC/README.txt

 	Default properties for OUT_DELSURFSTOR were not set in output_list_utils.c, and OUT_DELSURFSTOR was not assigned a value in put_data.c.
 These problems have been fixed.
+TJB

 Pressure and vapor pressure output in wrong units